conda-forge/miniforge/README.md

 - Ubuntu 22.04 ([LTS](https://ubuntu.com/about/release-cycle))
 - Ubuntu 24.04 ([LTS](https://ubuntu.com/about/release-cycle))

+Windows CI checks installer architecture, prompt shortcuts, CMD and PowerShell activation, Conda/Mamba package operations, uninstall, and installation with outbound traffic blocked.
+The existing R/NumPy tests also run on x64; their ARM64 coverage requires those packages to be published for `win-arm64`.

+Windows ARM64 builds and tests run on Windows 11 ARM64.
+The build tools and installer bootstrap use Windows emulation; the installed Python and Mamba executables are native ARM64.
+Constructor 3.17.1 or newer is required.

 ## Building a Miniforge Installer

 Installers are built and uploaded via the CI but if you want to construct your own Miniforge installer, here is how: